ModOrganizer2/mob/readme.md

     - C++ /CLI support for v143 build Tools (Latest)  (for OMOD and FOMOD installers)
     - Windows 11 SDK (get latest)
     - C++ Build Tools core features
+    - Git for Windows (Skip if you have this already installed outside of the VS installer)
+    - CMake tools for Windows (Skip if you have this already installed outside of the VS installer)

 ## Setting up MOB
-- Start the _x64 Native Tools Command Prompt for VS 2022, we need this for cmake & git (not needed if you have either available in your PATH)
+- Start the _x64 Native Tools Command Prompt for VS 2022, we need this for cmake & git (not needed if you've installed both outside of the VS installer, or have both available in your PATH)
 - Pick a folder to develop MO2 in, for these steps it'll be `C:\dev`
 - Execute these commands
 ```powershell